User Guide

 Dash uses a Command Line Interface (CLI) to optimize speed.
 This means that you use mostly your keyboard to interact with Dash, instead of relying on your mouse to click on options.
 For example, you can switch tabs by typing in a command; you cannot do so by clicking the tab.

-Type the command in the command box and press Enter to execute it. e.g. typing help
+Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open

 the help window.